top of page

 3. Injury Prevention

 While rugby is a contact sport and injuries can occur, regular training and proper technique can help to reduce the risk of injuries.
 Rugby players often learn proper tackling and rucking techniques, which can help to protect themselves and their teammates.
-And there are benefits to working out sore which is a common side-effect of the sport.
+And there are benefits to working out sore, which is a common side-effect of the sport.

 4. Mental Benefits